This year’s Giving Tuesday online donations totaled a record high of $511 million

-Here’s some good news to end 2019 on a positive note: this year’s Giving Tuesday online donations totaled a record-high of $511 million, up from $400 million in 2018, per the GivingTuesday Data Collective.
+Here’s some good news to end 2019 on a positive note: this year’s Giving Tuesday online donations totaled a record-high of $511 million, up from $400 million in 2018, per the GivingTuesday Data Collaborative.
 Combined with offline donations, the organization behind the now-global day of generosity estimates that people gave a total of $1.97 billion on the Tuesday after Thanksgiving.

 GivingTuesday used a new methodology this year to measure how many people got involved and found that 27 million adults participated, whether by donating or volunteering, in the United States alone.
 That’s equivalent to 13% of the entire U.S. adult population—and also nearly seven million more people than the entire population of Florida, the country’s third most populous state.